Kazmirchuk/nats-tcl/README.md

 # Finally don't forget to delete our object.
 Again, this is standard TclOO.
 # All pending outgoing messages will be flushed, and the TCP socket will be closed.
 $conn destroy

+###  JetStream support  ###
+# get jet_stream object to use jet stream api
+set jet_stream [$conn jet_stream]

+# to consume messages use "consume" method (pull consumer) in sync or async form
+# its arguments are stream name and consumer name, optional: -timeout, -callback as in original request method
+set result [$jet_stream consume my_stream my_consumer]

+# received result contains one additional variable "ackAddr" (so response is list in form {message ackAddr})
+# ackAddr is used to acknowlege consumed (received) message to server
+lassign $result msg ackAddr
+$jet_stream ack $ackAddr

+# consume can also be used in asynchronous manner
+proc consumeAsyncCallback {timedOut msg ackAddr} {
+    # do sth...
+    $jet_stream ack $ackAddr
+}

+$jet_stream consume my_stream my_consumer -callback consumeAsyncCallback -timeout 1000
 ```

 ## Missing features (in comparison to official NATS clients)